cupnoodle/blog/_posts/2016-06-04-deploy-rails-passenger-rubyconf.markdown

 ## Introduction

 If you are a Ruby on Rails developer who can't afford a PaaS like Heroku  💸, or want to learn how to setup rails on your own server, then this tutorial is suitable for you.
 We will be using [Phusion Passenger](https://www.phusionpassenger.com/) as the rails app server and [Nginx](https://www.nginx.com) as the web server.
 Passenger is one of the easiest app server to install, configure and have decent performance.
 For this tutorial, we will install Passenger with Nginx and also PostgreSQL on Ubuntu 14.04 .
 We will be using [DigitalOcean](https://m.do.co/c/f7f1b47b1fff) for its VPS, you can sign up using [this link](https://m.do.co/c/f7f1b47b1fff) for $10 free credit!

+Disclaimer : This tutorial demonstrates the basic steps needed to get a Rails app running on your own VPS and might not be the best to deploy.
+I am aware of existing deployment/provisioning tools like Capistrano, Chef , Dokku etc can make the workflow better but the aim of this tutorial is to show the basic steps for setting up and deploy.
+I have also skipped server security measure as it is out of scope for this tutorial, remember to disallow root login and change the default ssh port for better security.

 ## Step One - Create your server / droplet